StyraHem/ShellyForHASS/components/shelly/README.md

 ![stability-wip](https://img.shields.io/badge/version-0.0.2-green.svg?style=for-the-badge)

 # Shelly smart home platform for HASS
 This platform add components for Shelly smart home devices to Home Assistant.
-There is no configuration needed it will find all devices on your LAN and add it to Home Assistant.
+There is no configuration needed it will find all devices on your LAN and add them to Home Assistant.
 All communivation is locally in your home.
-If you using Shelly app in your mobile you can continue to do that togheter with this plugin.
+You can use this plugin and continue to use Shelly Cloud and Shelly app in your mobile if you want.

 ## Features
 - Automaticlly discover all Shelly devices